fdazen/fda-documentation/yield_management.md

 ![Yield_14.png]({{site.baseurl}}/images/Yield_14.png)

 {{site.data.alerts.important}} The Yield Manager won't override rates that have been manually changed in the _Daily Rate Grid_, so make sure that the rate has not been previously edited on the grid, otherwise the Yield won't work!{{site.data.alerts.end}}

-**IMPORTANT!** The Yield Manager won't override rates that have been manually changed in the  _Daily Rate Grid_, so make sure that the rate has not been previously edited on the grid, otherwise the Yield won't work!